Benefits of Hiring Outside of the Agriculture Industry

 2. Sticking With the Safe Option Stifles Positive Change

-Someone with experience that is exclusively in the agriculture industry might be an expert in using the exact machinery you need and understand how to navigate social circles without much of a learning curve, but they’ll also be set in their ways.
+Someone with experience exclusively in the agriculture industry might be an expert in using the exact machinery you need and understand how to navigate social circles without much of a learning curve, but they’ll also be set in their ways.
 This person will be resistant to changing their methods or will at least have a harder time adapting to your preferred way of operating.

 When you train someone who is new to the agriculture industry, you are presented with a blank slate.
 This person won’t have industry fatigue and will be open to your way of thinking.
 They might have a bit of a learning curve with successfully performing the tasks needed for the job, but once they learn, they’re set.